 Luxembourg City is the most populated commune of the Grand Duchy (115,200 inhabitants in 2016) and the prosperous financial city is no stranger to expats and international visitors.
 Foreigners of more than 170 nationalities make up some 46.7 percent of the country’s population — most of whom stay in the capital of Luxembourg City.
-This high demand, however, has influenced Luxembourg City to become the second most expensive city in Europe and may influence your decision when searching where to stay in Luxembourg City.
+This high demand, however, has influenced Luxembourg City to become the second most expensive city in Europe.
 Over the last year alone, apartment rental prices rose 3.1 percent, and the average cost of a one-bedroom apartment was around EUR 1,230 in 2016.
 A lot of people decide to live in neighbouring Belgium, France or Germany to avoid high house prices.

 Housing and hotel prices are more expensive within the city centre and decrease as you go towards the suburbs.
 The city's small size and excellent transportation system makes commuting a popular and efficient option when looking where to stay in Luxembourg City.
 Rentals in Luxembourg are usually unfurnished but there are some furnished exceptions, particularly in the market of short-term and holiday lets.